Book

 Steamship “Idaho,” at dock in Juneau in 1887 (Source: Alaska State Library and Archives)

 In the 1880s, Scidmore also began traveling regularly to Japan, where her brother worked as a U.S. consular officer.
 His longtime service in Japan gave her a base for travels across the region.
-Besides her best-known work, Jinrikisha Days in Japan (1891), she also published travel books on Java, China, and India, and a novel based on the Russo-Japanese War.
+Besides her best-known work, Jinrikisha Days in Japan (1891), she published popular books on Java, China, and India, and a novel based on the Russo-Japanese War.

 Seeds of a Legacy